jay3sh/mepage/_posts/2009-10-31-readerscope-v13-beyond-google-reader.md

 layout: post
 title: "ReaderScope v1.3 - Beyond Google Reader"
 ---
-"ReaderScope v1.3 - Beyond Google Reader"
+ReaderScope v1.3 - Beyond Google Reader
 ===
 Google Reader gives us _choice_ in News Reading.
 With the advent of RSS aggregators, we got the power to subscribe to selective sources of news.
 That way we can fetch the up-to-date information from the selective sources that we prefer.
 This saves us time.
 We build a focused channel to acquire our daily diet of news.